Most Christians today eat any type of creature they want, assuming that God does not care what they eat.

-Their most recent exile, before God's giving of the ten commandments and other rules, into the hands of the Egyptians forced them into bad habits, so to speak.
+Up to the time at Mt.
+Sinai, the Israelite's most recent exile, before God's giving of the ten commandments and other rules, into the hands of the Egyptians forced them into bad habits, so to speak.
 He just wanted them to go back to what everyone was supposed to be doing since Adam and Eve.

 "But, what about Acts 10?"

 Ok, you've all been chomping at the bit to nail me with some passages: Acts 10, Mark 7:19, Luke 10:8, and all of Romans 14.
 Fair enough, let's take a look.
 First, let me assure you, I am not just making up something in order to take the unpopular side.
 Do like the Bereans, check it out in the Bible, then ask your pastor.
 He will likely give you his human boss's position, because he must keep his job.
 If he disagrees, please have him send his comments to us so we can put them on this page.
 Please have him include Biblical justifications, of course.

 Peter and the vision of the sheet from Heaven